iterative/dvc.org/content/docs/start/visualization.md

 # Visualization with DVC Plots

-In parallel with versioning parameters and metrics by associating them with experiments, DVC allows to generate plots from multivariate outputs.
-There are several options to generate and keep track of the plots:

-- DVC, with its DVCLive integration can produce plots automatically during training.
+As we discussed in [experiments] section, DVC versions the experiments by associating parameters and metrics to them.
+On top of that, DVC can generate plots and tracks plot images you generated from the code.
+As in other aspects of the experiments, DVC is flexible and provides more than one option to fit visualization to your workflow:

-- DVC can generate HTML files that includes interactive Vega-Lite plots, from the data series in JSON, YAML, CSV, or TSV.
+- DVC can generate HTML files that includes interactive [Vega-Lite] plots, from the data series in JSON, YAML, CSV, or TSV.

 - DVC can keep track of image files produced as plot outputs from the training/evaluation scripts.

+- DVC, with its [DVCLive] integration can produce plots automatically during training.

-We'll add visualization to [`example-dvc-experiments`][ede] project.
+In this sectin, we'll add visualization to [`example-dvc-experiments`][ede] project.
 If you would like to try these yourself, please refer to the project [README] about how to install.

 One of the important plots that shows the classification performance is the confusion matrix.
 DVC uses Vega-Lite to plot the text files.
 In order to produce